andraugust/andraugust.github.io/quantum-3.md

 ### Footnotes

-[^1]: Alice "telling" Bob her measurement outcome physically amounts to Bob measuring a property of Alice that has stored her measurement outcome.
+[^1]: Alice "telling" Bob her measurement outcome physically amounts to Bob measuring a property of Alice that stores her measurement outcome.
 In otherwords, Alice acts like a detector whose state equals her measurement result, and Bob measures that result.